Cham Albanians: Cultural Association "Bilal Xhaferri"

 In 1993, a group of journalists and writers of Cham origin, founded in Tirana the Cultural Association "Bilal Xhaferri" (Shoqata Kulturore "Bilal Xhaferri"), nicknamed also as "the Cultural Community of Chameria" (Komuniteti Kulturor i Çamërisë).
 The association is a non-profit organization which aims to keep and promote the values of Cham Albanian culture and tradition.
 The association has established a publishing house, which publishes books especially about Chams and Chameria.
 It is named after the well-known dissident writer, Bilal Xhaferri and since its creation has published in Albania, Kosovo and the Republic of Macedonia, his hand-written memoirs and stories which were incomplete due to Xhaferri's premature death.

 Demographics

-According to Cham organizations, the Chams are thought to number 440,000.
-According to non-Cham sources, however, they are not though to exceed 170,000.
-The majority of them live in Albania, while other communities live in Greece, Turkey and the USA.
+According to Miranda Vickers, the Chams number approximately 690,000.
+According to Cham organizations, the descendants of the "original Chams" number 170,000.
+Many of them live in Albania, while other communities live in Greece, Turkey and the USA.
 Their religions are Islam and Orthodox Christianity.